-The product is intended for use outdoor use only.
+The product is intended for outdoor use only.
 For safety reasons, the product must be adequately controlled by using a two-handed operation at all times.

 The product is designed for cutting branches, trunks, logs, and beams of a diameter determined by the cutting length of the guide bar.
 It is designed to cut wood only.

-The product is to be used only in domestic applications by adults who ri have received adequate training on the hazards and preventative measures to be taken while using the product.
-It is not to be used by children or by persons not wearing adequate personal protective equipment and clothing.
-It is also not to be used for professional tree services.
+It should be used in domestic applications only by adults who have received adequate training on the hazards and preventative measures to be taken while using the product.

+The product is not to be used by children or by persons who are not wearing adequate personal protective equipment and clothing.
+It should not be used for professional tree services.
 Do not use the product for any other purpose.

-MARNING!
 When using the product, the safety rules must be followed.
 For your safety and that of bystanders, read and fully understand these instructions before operating the product.
-You should attend a professionally organised safety course in the use, preventative actions, first-aid, and maintenance of chainsaws.
+The operator should attend a professionally organised safety course on the use and maintenance of chainsaws, preventative actions, first-aid.
 Keep these instructions safe for later use.

-MARNING!
 Chainsaws are potentially dangerous tools.
 Accidents involving the use of chainsaws often result in loss of limbs or death.
-Falling branches, toppling trees, and rolling logs can kill.
+Falling branches, toppling trees, rolling logs can kill.
 Diseased or rotting timber poses additional hazards.
 Assess your capability of completing the task safely.
 If there is any doubt, leave it to a professional tree surgeon.